The T-handle introducer needle can be inserted by mallet, by hand or using a drill.

-This device can be used in conjunction with the CER-BN-84 bone dowel harvesting device and 25X50 bone graft strip.
+This device can be used in conjunction with the CER-BN-84 bone dowel harvesting device and bone graft material.
 Combining marrow aspirate with autogenous bone and a graft extender allows clinicians to fill boney defects using the patient’s own cells as the engine for bone healing.
 The combination of all three provide cells, signals and a scaffold; the building blocks for repairing bone.

 Minimize O/R Time